-All new employees and employees who transfer or are promoted into new positions will be required to complete a 90-day introductory period.
+All new employees and employees who transfer or are promoted into new positions will be required to complete a three-month introductory period.
 The introductory period gives employees the opportunity to become familiar with the specific duties and responsibilities of their new position.

-Employees also have the opportunity to demonstrate their ability to achieve a satisfactory level of performance and to determine whether the new position meets their expectations.
+Employees also can demonstrate their ability to achieve a satisfactory level of performance and to determine whether the new position meets their expectations.
 CEO uses this period to evaluate the employee's job performance, work habits, attendance, cooperation, and potential development in the position.
-The introductory period is mandatory for all employees.
+Any changes that result in a title change or additional responsibilities may not result in a new introductory period.
 At the end of the introductory period, the employee's performance will be evaluated.